bureau-local/no-refuge/foi_data/readme.md

 Some local authorities could not provide data for all the years requested.
 The data included here is for FY 2010/11 and 2016/17.

-The "Difference", "% cahnge" and "Drop/Rise/Same" columns are caluclations by the Bureau.
+The "Difference", "% change" and "Drop/Rise/Same" columns are caluclations by the Bureau.

 ------